 “Is your goal to build muscle?
 Lose weight?
 Prepare for a specific sport?
 Rehabilitate an injury?
 The machine you choose” said exercise physiologist Tom Holland, “should reflect your goals.”
 Holland, the author of Beat the Gym, is a nationally-acclaimed lifestyle and fitness expert, chief fitness advisor for Nautilus.

-The best elliptical machines have adjustable stride lengths, adjustable pedals, and heart rate monitoring straps.
+The best ellipticals have adjustable stride lengths, adjustable pedals, and heart rate monitoring straps.
 They also have connected consoles that sync with popular fitness apps like iFit, Viafit, and MapMyRun.
 You’ll also want to think about incline and resistance.

 Multiple levels of resistance add variety and intensity to your workouts and can help you stay focused and motivated.
 Varied incline levels target the muscles in your calves, quads, and glutes and provide a more realistic trail training experience.